-Mitigation Measure Timeframe and Responsibility Method of Oversight of - for Implementation Compliance Implementation Be conducted by a qualified biologist prior to tree removal protection measures, or grading, demolition, or construction activities.
-Note that shallbe submitted preconstruction surveys are not required for tree removal or tothe Director of construction, grading, or demolition activities outside the Community nesting period.
-Development prior to Be conducted no more than 14 days prior to the start of tree the start of removal or construction. demolition.
+Mitigation Measure Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation construction, grading, or demolition activities outside the nesting period.
+Be conducted no more than 14 days prior to the start of tree removal or construction.
 Be repeated at 14-day intervals until construction has been initiated in the area after which surveys can be stopped.
 Document locations of active nests containing viable eggs or young birds.
 Protective measures for active nests containing viable eggs or young birds shall be implemented under the direction of the qualified biologist until the nests no longer contain eggs or young birds.
 Protective measures shall include: Establishment of clearly delineated exclusion zones (i.e., demarcated by identifiable fencing, such as orange construction fencing or equivalent) around each nest location as determined by the qualified biologist, taking into account the species of birds nesting, their tolerance for disturbance and proximity to existing development.
 In general, exclusion zones shall be a minimum of 300 feet for raptors and 75 feet for passerines and other birds.
 Monitoring active nests within an exclusion zone on a weekly basis throughout the nesting season to identify signs of disturbance and confirm nesting status.
 An increase in the radius of an exclusion zone by the qualified biologist if project activities are determined to be adversely affecting the nesting birds.
 Exclusion zones may be reduced by the qualified biologist only in consultation with California Department of Fish and Wildlife.
+The protection measures shall remain in effect until the young have left the nest and are foraging independently or the nest is no longer active.